speechaccessibility/SplitTrainTest/new_split_code/README.md

-The purpose of this rule is to allow us to publish the SAPC1 test corpora openly, so that researchers who were not part of SAPC1 in 2025 will be able, in the future, to demonstrate algorithm innovations that outperform the best SAPC1 competitor systems.
+The purpose of this rule is to allow us to publish the SAPC1 test corpora openly, so that researchers who were not part of SAPC1 in 2025 will be able, in the future, to demonstrate algorithm innovations that outperform the best SAPC1 competition results.

 2. Any speaker that was in the train or dev splits of any research distribution should be in train or dev, respectively, of SAPC2.
 The